Castaway Cay: Facilities

 Disney Fantasy docked at Castaway Cay.

 A post office on the island has special Bahamian postage and postmark specific to Disney Cruise Line.
 The island is developed in the theme of a castaway community with buildings made to look as if they had been improvised after a shipwreck.
 The facilities are maintained like any other Disney theme park; the shops accept guests' stateroom keys for payment.
 Food service is operated as an extension of the cruise package.
 A variety of activities are available to guests including bicycle rentals, personal watercraft rentals, massages overlooking the ocean, snorkeling, parasailing, volleyball, and basketball.
 There are monkey bars and a rope for children to climb across set about 30 m into the ocean on one beach and a slide about 25 m into the ocean on another beach.
 There are three beaches for guests: one exclusively for families, one exclusively for cabana guests, and another exclusively for adults, called Serenity Bay.

 Two submarine-ride vehicles from the now-closed 20,000 Leagues Under the Sea: Submarine Voyage ride at Walt Disney World lie underwater in the snorkeling area.
 The Flying Dutchman pirate ship, from the Pirates of the Caribbean film series, was formerly on display in the lagoon, but as of November 2010, it had been removed and taken to another location on the island where it was dismantled.

+Approximately 60 Disney Cruise Line employees live and work full time on Castaway Cay in company-provided bungalows.
+On-site amenities available to resident staff include a gym, store, cafeteria, bar, and a private beach.
+A smaller number of employees reside on Abaco and commute by company-operated boats.
+The island has an 80000 USgal freshwater storage tank that is replenished by visiting ships.
+A solar array supplies up to 70 percent of the island’s electricity requirements.
+The remaining electrical demand is met by generators fueled with biodiesel produced using up to 8000 USgal of used cooking oil collected annually from ship galleys.